DEVA8459/Nmaste-React/lec 2/Session 2 Theory.md

 ## Q: What is `Hot Module Replacement`?
-A: `Hot Module Replacement (HMR)` exchanges, adds, or removes modules while an application is running, without a full reload.
+A: `Hot Module Replacement (HMR)` exchanges, adds, or removes modules while an application is running, **without a full reload**.
 This can significantly speed up development in a few ways: Retain application state which is lost during a full reload.

 ## Q: List down your favorite `5 superpowers of Parcel` and describe any 3 of them in your own words.